AdrianTorjKobza/Python/AI_ChatGPT_Mini/README.md

 Generate new lyris / text, via a model trained on the famous poem "Luceafarul" by Mihai Eminescu.

-The project is useing a Decoder Transformer.
+The project is using a Decoder Transformer.